Ardeer - Albion

 AreaSearch analysis reveals Ardeer - Albion recording weaker employment conditions than most comparable areas nationwide

-Albion-Ardeer has an educated workforce with diverse sector representation.
-Its unemployment rate is 7.3%, with an estimated employment growth of 4.8% over the past year (ending September 2025).
+Albion-Ardeer has an educated workforce with varied sector representation.
+Its unemployment rate was 7.3% in September 2025, with estimated employment growth of 4.8% over the past year.
+As of that date, 4,320 residents were employed while the local unemployment rate was 2.7% higher than Greater Melbourne's rate of 4.7%.

-However, professional & technical employment is limited at 6.4%, compared to the regional average of 10.1%.
-Over the year ending September 2025, employment increased by 4.8% while labour force grew by 5.4%, leading to an unemployment rise of 0.6 percentage points.
-In comparison, Greater Melbourne recorded employment growth of 3.0% with a 0.3 percentage point increase in unemployment.
-State-level data from 25-Nov-25 shows Victoria's employment grew by 1.13% year-on-year, adding 41,950 jobs, and the state unemployment rate is 4.7%, slightly higher than the national rate of 4.3%.
-Jobs and Skills Australia projects national employment to expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Albion-Ardeer's employment mix suggests local employment should increase by 6.3% over five years and 13.2% over ten years, though this is a simplified extrapolation for illustrative purposes.
+The professional & technical sector has limited presence at 6.4% compared to the regional average of 10.1%.
+Over the year ending September 2025, employment increased by 4.8%, while labour force grew by 5.4%, leading to a rise in unemployment by 0.6 percentage points.
+In comparison, Greater Melbourne recorded employment growth of 3.0% and unemployment rose by 0.3 percentage points during the same period.
+National employment forecasts from Jobs and Skills Australia, issued in May-25, project national employment expansion at 6.6% over five years and 13.7% over ten years.
+Applying these projections to Albion-Ardeer's employment mix suggests local employment should increase by 6.3% over five years and 13.2% over ten years.

 Frequently Asked Questions - Employment